U.S. & Global Policies

 Antibiotic resistance is a global problem.
 Dangerous bacteria spread rapidly around our interconnected world.
 Antibiotic-resistant bacteria picked up in one country are just a plane ride away from finding their way to another.
 As a result, all countries must take aggressive action in order to protect antibiotics from overuse and slow the emergence of antibiotic resistant bacteria.
 Below are key resources that outline international efforts to protect life-saving antibiotics.

-The United Nations (UN) convened the first ever, high-level meeting on antimicrobial resistance.
+In September 2016, the United Nations (UN) convened the first ever, high-level meeting on antimicrobial resistance.
 The primary objective of the meeting was to gather national, regional and international political commitment to address the growing threat of antimicrobial resistance.
 Leading up to the meeting, public health advocates around the world urged the UN and all of its member countries to work together to ensure meaningful progress and guide the global change needed to address antimicrobial resistance.
-The meeting concluded with the first ever UN declaration on the importance of combating antibiotic resistance that was signed by 193 member state.
+The meeting concluded with the first ever UN declaration on the importance of combating antibiotic resistance that was signed by 193 member states.

 Frontiers 2017: Emerging Issues of Environmental Concern, UNEP (United Nations Environment Programme), December 2017